Clonskeagh: Character and development

 Clonskeagh is primarily a residential area, developed in the early decades of the 20th century.
 It has a small village green with a few local shops.
 The district has changed in character as population growth in greater Dublin has imposed increasingly intensive use of land and the nearby Luas light railway has improved commuter access to central Dublin.

 In the mid-1970s, Clonskeagh consisted of low-density housing with significant areas of private open land, largely owned by the Catholic Church.
 Since then, the closure of the Masonic Boys' School has led to commercial redevelopment north of Clonskeagh Road and former church land adjacent to Bird Avenue and Roebuck Road now has housing.
 Since 2000, housing development has intensified land use further by building in larger gardens, replacing houses by apartments and adding storeys to properties.
 This may be resisted by residents objecting to planning applications.

 The Radiological Protection Institute of Ireland, which was established in 1992, is also based in Clonskeagh.

 Amenities

-There is a mid-20th century Catholic church on Bird Avenue, and the Islamic Cultural Centre of Ireland and it's associated primary school are on Roebuck Road.
+There is a mid-20th century Catholic church on Bird Avenue, and the Islamic Cultural Centre of Ireland and its associated primary school are on Roebuck Road.

 The former Vergemount Fever Hospital at Clonskeagh is now a nursing home facility for the elderly.

 There are also several green spaces, as well as a large health and fitness club, and fishing takes place on the Dodder.

 Education

 St. Kilians Deutsche Schule and the secondary campus of the Lycée Français d'Irlande share a "Eurocampus" in Roebuck Road, offering private schooling in a multicultural and multilingual environment, claimed to be unique to Ireland.

+Ireland's first state-funded Muslim national school moved to Clonskeagh in 1993.